lixilinx/psgd_tf/README.md

 ## Tensorflow implementation of PSGD
+*Coming updates: I am implementing a sparse LU decomposition preconditioner.
+It is a limited-memory preconditioner, performs well, and works with a list of tensor parameters having arbitrary shapes.*
 ### An overview
 PSGD (preconditioned stochastic gradient descent) is a general second-order optimization method.
 An quick review of its theory is given in Section II.B http://arxiv.org/abs/1803.09383.
 This package provides tensorflow implementations of PSGD and some benchmark problems.